aratcliffe/sails-hook-orm-offshore/README.md

-# sails-hook-orm
+# sails-hook-offshore

-Implements support for Waterline ORM in Sails.
+Implements support for Offshore ORM in Sails.

-> This is a core hook in the Sails.js framework.
-You can override or disable it using your sailsrc file or environment variables.
+> You can override or disable it using your sailsrc file or environment variables.
 See http://sailsjs.org/documentation/concepts/configuration for more information.

 ## Status